Delhi govt to procure 67 lakh Covishield doses from SII, 3 lakh shots to be delivered by May 3 | Health

 The Delhi government has also sought a supply schedule from the manufacturer for the remaining doses which are to be delivered over the next three months.

+It also said samples of supplies from each batch may be chosen at the point of supply or distribution storage points for testing and sent to empanelled laboratories or Government Drugs Testing Laboratory.

+''The supplies will be deemed to be completed only upon receipt of the quality certificates from the laboratories.
+Samples which do not meet quality requirement shall render the relevant batches liable to be rejected,'' it said.

-Delhi Chief Minister Arvind Kejriwal announced on Thursday that a plan has been formulated to vaccinate all adults against coronavirus within the next three months.
+Delhi Chief Minister Arvind Kejriwal announced on Thursday that a plan had been formulated to vaccinate all adults against coronavirus within the next three months.

 He said vaccination centres would be set up on a large scale and those eligible must come forward to take the jab.

-Earlier in the day, Delhi Health Minister Satyendar Jain said the city ''does not have vaccine'' doses for inoculating people in the 18-44 age group and purchase orders have been placed with manufacturers for the same.
+Earlier in the day, Delhi Health Minister Satyendar Jain said Delhi ''does not have vaccine'' doses for the inoculation of people in the age group of 18 to 44 years and purchase orders have been placed with manufacturers for the same.

-The minister, however, said preparations to give jabs to people in this category have been completed.
+The minister, however, said preparations to give jabs to this category have been completed.

+''At present, we don't have vaccine.
+We have requested the companies to provide it,'' Jain told reporters when asked if there were enough vaccine available for the 18-44 age group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)